Canada-class submarine: American opposition

 The United States objected to the RCN having SSNs as part of its fleet, fearing a significant impact to its own submarine operations in North American waters and possible conflict over access to the Northwest Passage.
 In order to prevent this, the United States exercised its rights under two previously signed treaties.
 Under the 1958 US–UK Mutual Defence Agreement, the US had the right to block the sale of submarine nuclear reactors by the United Kingdom to any third party (i.e. Canada), and under a 1959 agreement between the US and Canada the US had the right to block the purchase of submarine nuclear reactors by Canada from any third party (i.e. the United Kingdom or France).
-Attempts to negotiate with the United States were initially unsuccessful, as Canadian Defence Minister Perrin Beatty was "told in no uncertain terms by the U.S. Defense Department and submarine service officials that a Canadian nuclear submarine program was unnecessary and even unwelcome."
+Attempts to negotiate with the United States were initially unsuccessful.
+Canadian Defence Minister Perrin Beatty was "told in no uncertain terms by the U.S. Defense Department and submarine service officials that a Canadian nuclear submarine program was unnecessary and even unwelcome" during an 1987 trip, to secure the transfer of American nuclear technology from Britain to Canada.
+Although by October 1987, the US gave preliminary approval to the British to share data about the Trafalgar-class propulsion plant.
+President Reagan reaffirmed his support during his meeting with Prime Minister Mulroney in May 1988.
+Where the Canadian government was awaiting for final congress approval, before announcing any decision in regards to what submarine it would have purchased.